 Realise that people will lie through their teeth

 One housemate claimed that no dishes, ever, were theirs.
-Until, of course, we started piecing together clues based on various ingredients that were burnt onto the bottom of pans.
-If you have to turn into a CSI agent just to get everyone to pull their weight, it’s clearly time for something to change.
+Of course, we started piecing together clues based on various ingredients that were burnt onto the bottom of pans.
+If you have to turn into a Crime Scene Investigator to get everyone to pull their weight, it’s clearly time for something to change.

 Forgive each other